Table of Contents

 - Terminal Condition: An incurable condition caused by injury, disease or illness from which there can be no recovery.

-It’s important to note that an Ohio Medical Power of Attorney is also referred to by other names, such as:
+It’s important to note that a Medical Power of Attorney is also referred to by other names, such as:

 - Health Care Power of Attorney